JasonLocklin/Dissertation/SA/Methods.md

 the eyes to the perturbed location.} \label{fig_Saccade}
 \end{figure}

-The blocks were split up into approximate thirds, with the first third of the first block considered as a pseudo-baseline, to be compared with the final third of each of the subsequent blocks (i.e., $Effect_{N} = \overline{N}_b - \overline{1}_a$).
+The blocks were split up into approximate thirds (30 trials), with the first third of the first block considered as a pseudo-baseline, to be compared with the final third of each of the subsequent blocks (i.e., $Effect_{N} = \overline{N}_b - \overline{1}_a$).
 For the